-What Washer/Dryer Size is Perfect for You?
+What Size is Perfect for Me?

-Learning about laundry capacity and family size.
+Learning about laundry capacity and family size

 Go ahead: perform a search for the correct size washer and dryer and you'll get overwhelmed with the amount of information that's out there.
 From energy efficiency, to the amount of room the new appliance(s) will take, it can be a struggle to find what's right for you – whether you're a family of six, a couple, or an individual in a downtown apartment.
 With a few pointers, we think we can help make this decision a littler easier.